-Traditions are part of the Italian culture, days like Christmas, Easter, Birthdays, Anniversaries, Births and of course Weddings have their own traditions.
-All countries in the world have a variety of customs and traditions and of course Italy is not an exception to this.
+Traditions are part of the Italian culture, days like Christmas, Easter, Birthdays, Anniversaries, Births, and of course Weddings have their own traditions.
+All countries in the world have a variety of customs and traditions and of course, Italy is not an exception to this.
 Italian traditions regarding weddings are so intriguing because they vary from region to region, even if the nicest are respected everywhere.
 Couples wishing to get married in Italy in the tradition of their ancestors or at least introduce elements from their cultural backgrounds.
-Step by step here follow the most important traditions of a wedding.
+Step by step here follow the most important Italian marriage traditions.

-Nowadays a man proposes to a woman directly giving her a ring with a diamond which is a symbol of the eternity of love, a promise to marry, a first step towards a life together and this promise is then traditionally sealed with a romantic kiss.
-Engagement rings date back to medieval ages and are now one of the most common traditions all over the world.
+Nowadays a man proposes to a woman directly giving her a ring with a diamond which is a symbol of the eternity of love, a promise to marry, the first step towards a life together, and this promise is then traditionally sealed with a romantic kiss.
+Engagement rings date back to the medieval ages and are now one of the most common traditions all over the world.
 From this moment on the couple can be considered officially engaged.

 This is not part of the Italian tradition like in other cultures, what happens is that the couple organizes a meeting with both their families to allow them to know each other if this has not happened before and then announce their wish to share a family life.

 An Italian bride spends the night before the wedding at her parent's house.
 Some wear green because it is said that brings good fortune.
 The Bride is not supposed to wear any gold on her wedding day apart from her wedding ring, it is considered bad luck.
-Bride has to wear something old, something new, something borrowed, something blue and something she has received as a gift.
+The bride has to wear something old, something new, something borrowed, something blue, and something she has received as a gift.

-The Groom must not see the Bride before the wedding ceremony, he is at the altar with his witness and waits till the Bride steps in accompanied by her father who will then "give her away".
-Brides father shakes the Groom's hand, kisses her daughter and walks back to the first raw of benches to take place next to the Bride's mother.
-This is more common with Catholic weddings, while for a civil wedding Bride and Groom arrive together to the Wedding Hall accompanied by family and friends.
-In some regions Bride and Groom walk together to the Church, in other regions the Groom brings the bouquet of flowers to the wedding or even carries a piece of iron in his pocket.
+The Groom must not see the Bride before the wedding ceremony, he is at the altar with his witness and waits till the Bride steps in, accompanied by her father who will then "give her away".
+Bride's father shakes the Groom's hand, kisses her daughter, and walks back to the first row of benches to take place next to the Bride's mother.
+This is more common with Catholic weddings, while for a civil wedding Bride and Groom arrive together at the Wedding Hall accompanied by family and friends.
+In some regions Bride and Groom walk together to the Church, in other regions, the Groom brings the bouquet of flowers to the wedding or even carries a piece of iron in his pocket.

 Rice is thrown at the couple coming out of the Church or wedding hall to symbolize a shower of fertility.
+According to a Sicilian wedding tradition, wheat was thrown instead of rice, the meaning is the same: a symbol of wealth and fertility.
 All guests approach and congratulate the newlyweds outside the wedding venue.
 In some regions in Italy Bride and Groom have to cut a log in two with a double handle saw after the wedding.
 This symbolizes the couple's partnership in marriage.
 Another nice tradition is tying a ribbon in front of the church.
 The ribbon represents the bride and groom 'tying the knot'.

-Many funny moments are organized at an Italian Wedding despite main activity is still eating a lot of delicious and genuine food accompanied by the best wines, Limoncello and liquors.
+Many funny moments are organized at an Italian Wedding despite the main activity is still eating a lot of delicious and genuine food accompanied by the best wines, limoncello, and liquors.
 Often during the banquet, guests bang glasses with spoons to encourage the Bride and Groom to kiss several times.

 At some point friends of the couple sneak away to play tricks in the new couple's house (they put itching powder in the bed, fishes in the bathtub, hide shoes...), others organize practical jokes for the couple.